-HH 29: Wild animals trapped in enclosure nets
+HH 28: Wild animals in enclosure nets

 - a.
 The following details of all wild animals removed from nets must be recorded: - 1. species; - 2. date of removal; - 3. whether the animal was dead or alive on removal. - b.
-Enclosures must be: - 1. protected using visible top nets that are secured to prevent the ingress of predators into the enclosure; - 2. of a mesh size that does not ensuare birds.
+Enclosures must be: - 1. protected using visible top nets that are secured to prevent the ingress of predators into the enclosure; - 2. of a mesh size that does not ensure birds.

-HH 30: Predator-proof nets
+HH 29: Predator-proof nets

 - a.
-Predator-proof netting must be considered for deployment at high-risk sites during the high-risk periods, and at all other times if there is a risk of attack. - b.
+Predator-proof nets must be considered for deployment at high-risk sites during the high-risk periods, and at all other times if there is a risk of attack. - b.
 Where predator-proof nets cannot be deployed for animal welfare reasons, the precise nature of the animal welfare reasons must be documented and recorded. - c.
 Shooting of sea lions is not permitted.

-HH 31: Acoustic devices
+HH 30: Acoustic Devices